top of page

 General information on lead testing recommendations, resources, and prevention for residents of Oneida County

-Referrals for lead screening, home visits for lead poisoned children, and education materials are available for residents of Herkimer County.
+Referrals for lead screening, home visits for lead poisoned children, and education materials for residents of Herkimer County.

 HOUSEHOLDS WITH CHILDREN & PREGNANT WOMEN